 Special Resolution – A special resolution is passed by a majority of not less than 75% of the members of a class of members.
 Again this can be conducted by a show of hands or by a poll vote.
 It must be indicated as a special resolution in the text of the notice of meeting or in the written resolution.
 Special resolutions may be required for certain reserved matters under company law or articles of association, for example:

 Written Resolution – A written resolution can be an alternative to holding a general meeting for private companies, with two exceptions:

-The procedures for a written resolution is similar to that of a general meeting in that the company must send or submit a copy of the resolution to every eligible member.
-The copy of the resolution must be accompanied by a statement informing the members on how to signify the agreement to the resolution and the date that the resolution must be passed without lapsing.
+The procedures for a written resolution are similar to that of a general meeting in that the company must send or submit a copy of the resolution to every eligible member.
+The copy of the resolution must be accompanied by a statement informing the members on how to sign the agreement to the resolution and the date that the resolution must be passed without lapsing.

 Example of Written Resolution:

 The quorum for a meeting is the number of members who must be present at the meeting for its proceedings to be valid.
 Only persons entitled to vote count toward a quorum.
 A corporation present by a representative must be treated as being present in person.
 If the articles do not provide otherwise, a quorum at a general meeting is two members personally present.
 The sole member of a private company can constitute a quorum on his or her own.

 No business may be done at a meeting unless a quorum is present.
 The meeting will be adjourned if a quorum is not present within half an hour from the time set for the start of the meeting.
 The adjourned meeting is dissolved if a quorum is not present within 15 minutes.
 If during the course of the meeting, the number of members present falls below that required for a quorum, the meeting is inquorate and should be adjourned.